fbpx

 Motor tax is a charge that every driver must pay to drive a vehicle legally on public roads in Ireland.
 The revenue generated from the motor tax is used to fund the maintenance and development of the country’s road network.
-It’s essential to understand the rules and regulations around motor tax to avoid penalties and legal trouble.
+As we step into 2025, drivers need to stay up-to-date with any changes and new regulations around motor tax.

 Types of Vehicles Subject to Motor Tax